Zhang and McNally head Symposium bill in October

 - a grant from the U.S. Department of Education, ASDP, and PCC

 This workshop introduces participants to Contemporary Chinese Society, focusing on how each it affects and is affected by Chinese culture and language.
 The symposium (principal lectures given by Dr. Xudong Zhang, Department of Comparative Literature and Chinese, New York University, and Dr. Christopher McNally, Associate Professor of Political Economy at Chaminade University and Non resident Fellow at the East-West Center in Honolulu, ), is open to all interested faculty, students, and community members.
 In addition to the public events, on special sessions will support the core group of PCC faculty - “The China Cohort” - as they design courses and add modules to existing courses focused on China.

 Schedule of Events

-October 21, Monday -- Southeast Center, Administration Building Community Hall
+October 21, Monday -- Southeast Campus, Administration Building Community Hall

 - 9:00 - 9:30 am